Syn-Nine/mirrorb/README.md

 Thanks for playing!

-Pre-build Windows binary can be found here: http://mirrorb.io
+Pre-built Windows binary can be found here: http://mirrorb.io